Sharia: Ijtihad

+Ahkam al-shar'iyya (Decision types; labels)

 Fiqh is concerned with ethical standards as much as with legal norms, seeking to establish not only what is and is not legal, but also what is morally right and wrong.
 Sharia rulings fall into one of five categories known as "the five decisions" (al-aḥkām al-khamsa): mandatory (farḍ or wājib), recommended (mandūb or mustaḥabb), neutral (mubāḥ), reprehensible (makrūh), and forbidden (ḥarām).

 It is a sin or a crime to perform a forbidden action or not to perform a mandatory action.
 Reprehensible acts should be avoided, but they are not considered to be sinful or punishable in court.
 Avoiding reprehensible acts and performing recommended acts is held to be subject of reward in the afterlife, while neutral actions entail no judgment from God.
 Jurists disagree on whether the term ḥalāl covers the first three or the first four categories.
 The legal and moral verdict depends on whether the action is committed out of necessity (ḍarūra) and on the underlying intention (niyya), as expressed in the legal maxim "acts are [evaluated according] to intention."

-As can be seen in many examples, classification is relative.
+Hanafi fiqh does not consider both terms as synonymous and makes a distinction between "fard" and "wajib"; In Hanafi fiqh, two conditions are required to impose the fard rule.
+1. Nass, (only verses of the Qur'an can be accepted as evidence here, not hadiths) 2.The expression of the text referring to the subject must be clear and precise enough not to allow other interpretations.
+The term wajib is used for situations that do not meet the second of these conditions.

+However, this understanding may not be sufficient to explain every situation.
+For example, Hanafis accept 5 daily prayers as fard.
+However, some religious groups such as Quranists and Shiites, who do not doubt that the Quran existing today is a religious source, infer from the same verses that it is clearly ordered to pray 2 or 3 times, not 5 times.
+In addition, in religious literature, wajib is widely used for all kinds of religious requirements, without expressing any fiqh definition.

+As seen above and in many other examples, classifications and labels have a relative character shaped by the understanding of the people and groups who make them.
 For example, believing in the existence and miracles of Awliya is presented as a "condition" for orthodox Islam by many prominent Sunni creed writers such as Al-Tahawi and Nasafi and is accepted in traditional Sunnis and Shi'ism.
 However, this understanding, along with expressions of respect and visits to the graves of saints, are seen as unacceptable heresy by puritanical and revivalist Islamic movements such as Salafism, Wahhabism and Islamic Modernism.